spreaker/python-lambda-powertools/README.md

 This logger provides an out-of-the-box logging experience compliant to Spreaker best practices:

-- It use structured logging adhering to the Spreaker logging policies
+- It uses structured logging adhering to the Spreaker logging policies
 - When used in conjunction with the PowerHandler it's automatically initialized to capture useful information from the execution environment, like the function version and memory, and the various ids injected by AWS based on the execution context
 - It automatically enables debug logging for the incoming requests when specified
 - Embedded throttling policy